marcjoha/avanza-ynab-sync/README.md

 The `deploy.sh` will deploy the container to Google Cloud Run as a job.

 NB. the job isn't automatically scheduled, do this yourself.

+NB2. the .env file is not needed for deployment, the deploy script will ask for all relevant parameters and won't upload the env file into GCP.